 At Whitehall Park School we believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop their ability to communicate, including key skills of speaking and listening and extends their knowledge of how language works.
 It provides excitement, enjoyment and challenge for children and teachers, helping to create enthusiastic learners and to develop positive attitudes to language learning throughout life.
 Learning another language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others.
 The natural links between languages and other areas of the curriculum can enrich the overall teaching and learning experience.

 At Whitehall Park children all children learn Spanish, however it is formally assessed in Key Stage 2 only.
-We have specialist teachers who teach Spanish from Year 2 upwards whilst Year 1 and EYFS are taught by their class teacher through a programme called Little Languages.
-We are also very lucky to have weekly Mandarin lessons in Year 1 provided by St Mary Magdalene Academy.
+Class Teachers teach their own class using the Language Angels programme and we are also very lucky to have weekly Mandarin lessons in Year 1 provided by St Mary Magdalene Academy.
 St Mary Magdalene Academy is a Confucius Institute School which means they are a recognised centre of excellence in the teaching of Chinese Language and culture.

 The aims of MFL in Whitehall Park: